-This has resulted in a gender split of 47% male and 53% female therefore the College is currently meeting Ministerial guidelines.
+This has resulted in a gender split of 50% female and 50% male therefore the College is currently meeting Ministerial guidelines.
 The College will not remain complacent in this fact and will continue to strive towards ensuring that the Ministerial guidelines continue to be adhered to as well as endeavouring to improve diversity on the Board.
 However, given the demographic ethnicity and disability profile of the Moray population, this will continue to be very challenging.
-As a college our approach on how information on the protected characteristics of the Board has, or will be used to improve diversity amongst members is as follows: